 * At Heli-Expo 2012 in Dallas, Bell announced the company's biggest commercial helicopter ever the "Model 525 Relentless", with a capacity of up to 20 passengers or cargo load of 1,800 kilograms (4,000 pounds).
 It is a new design and not a member of the Model 222 family, but it most closely resembles the Model 222 among Bell's product line.

-Initial flight of the first Bell 525 prototype was on 1 July 2015, with flight of a second prototype before the end of that year; three more test machines are to follow.
+Initial flight of the first Bell 525 prototype was on 1 July 2015, with flight of a second prototype before the end of that year; three more test followed.
 The Model 525 features five-blade main rotor and four-blade tail rotor, both of composite construction and with de-icing.
 It is built roughly equally of composites and aircraft aluminum alloy, and is powered by twin GE CT7-2F1 turboshafts providing 1,340 kW (1,800 SHP) each.
 Landing gear arrangement is like that of the Model 222 -- retractable, with the main gear tucking into sponsons, though the nose gear has twin wheels.
-Maximum takeoff weight will be in excess of 8,150 kilograms (18,000 pounds).
+Maximum take-off weight will be in excess of 8,150 kilograms (18,000 pounds).